Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 - Being part of the relay chain network the collator:
   - is able to pass collations to validators
-  - is informed of new relay chain blocks <!--keeping active the block production and consensus logic-->
+  - is informed of new relay chain blocks

 Notes:

-the collator could also run a separeted RPC node
+the collator could also run a separated RPC node

 ---